Purav-git/CodSoft/README.md

 ## 2. Calculator Application

 **Description:**
 A basic calculator that performs addition, subtraction, multiplication, and division.
 The user inputs two numbers and selects the desired operation.
+Tasks are stored in a file (`Task-2.py`)

 **Features:**
 - Supports four basic arithmetic operations